Yes, submit your form as soon as possible to make sure there is an adequate amount of time to plan your trip and that CGH funds are available.

 When you submit registration and evaluation forms, as required, your experience will be automatically noted on your transcript.
 However, you will not receive credit towards graduation.
 The only exception is the Botswana clinical experience for which the commitment is seven weeks and you earn four weeks of away elective credit.

 No exceptions are possible for this requirement.
-CGH requires that a student be in a location working full-time on a project for a minimum of four weeks.
+CGH requires that a student be in a location working full-time on a project for a minimum of six weeks.

 You are strongly encouraged to explore opportunities in another country as 99% of such exceptions requests will be denied.